 I have traveled with my Service Dog on airlines.
 They do not require tags hanging from your dog.
 Check with the airline you will be traveling on, for their specific requirements.

-In case you get separated, it is a good idea to have a personalized dog tag.
+If you get separated, it is a good idea to have a personalized dog tag.
 My dogs have tags that say "Service Dog", my cell phone, and home phone number.
 You can make these yourself, for just a few dollars at almost any place that carries pet supplies.

 Micro-chip and register your dog!
 In case your dog slips their collar, or someone removes it.
 A micro-chip is forever.
 Animal Shelters and Veterinarians have the ability to check for micro-chips.

 Vests & ID are not required, but make it easier for the staff to identify your dog as a service dog.
 I use a bandana with an ID tag, and when traveling may put on a stability harness.
 It depends on your individual needs.

 Carry Identification, a picture of your dog, micro-chip and tag numbers.
 I tuck similar information into my dogs pack.
 My picture, cell phone number, emergency contact numbers, and his Veterinarian's number.

 Take a blanket to protect your dog from the temperature of the floor in the airport and on the airplane.